It is I, a paying member of Rush 24-7, filling in for Rush.

 Does it not bother him how unpopular he is?

-Thank you for asking that, because uh I think that he's willing to sacrifice his second term if he can affect transformational change uh in the process.
+Thank you for asking that because I think that he's willing to sacrifice his second term if he can afford in the process.

 You see, David, I think he may be willing to sacrifice his third term.

-Well, he you know, he's got he seriously uh is willing uh to to sacrifice himself politically if he sees himself having a short window within which to get anything done.
+Well, you know, he's got – he seriously is willing to sacrifice himself politically if he sees himself having a short window within which to get anything done.

-He obviously has to know, as tone deaf as he is, that the people did not ultimately support what he did uh with Obamacare, even though as well, but he walks through it, David, with a sort of numb a smile.
+He obviously has to know, as tone deaf as he is, that the people did not ultimately support what he did with Obamacare, even though – Yes, but he walks through it, David, with a sort of numb, a smile.

-I may I may experience that myself at the end of another hour here, but but how does someone do that?
+I may experience that myself at the end of another hour here, but how does someone do that?

-Because after he finished uh cramming health care through, he said, I'm gonna continue to fight for the American people.
+Because after he finished cramming health care through, he said, I'm going to continue to fight for the American people.

 No, the part in his mind that knows best.